AMLab-Amsterdam/DIVA/README.md

 DIVA without z_d
 ----------------
 As described in Appendix 5.1.7 while losing a good amount of interpretability, DIVA works even without z_d.
-Resulting in a (especially from an optimization perspective) simpler model.
+Resulting in a, especially from an optimization perspective, simpler model.
 The code for a simpler DIVA is included in this repository as well.

 Questions and Issues